The power of accountability in behavioral change

 Step one is to formulate learning objectives.
 We then focus on concrete individual behavior.
 What do you no longer want to show and what can replace it?
 Which behavior makes you more effective?

 Paul van Bekkum: “To change behavior, you can ask your environment for help.
 This is what we call fetching feedforward on your learning goal: this is not about what you saw someone do, but about suggestions for the learning goal.
 So something different than feedback, because that's where you focus on what happened in the past.
-This method is being used by Marshall Goldsmith, an authority in helping successful leaders achieve positive, lasting behavioral change for themselves and their teams.”
+This method is being used by Marshall Goldsmith, a leader in helping successful leaders achieve positive, lasting behavioral change for themselves and their teams.”

 Accountability

 Are the learning objectives concrete and the behaviors you are going to practice with small enough (rather smaller than larger)?
 Then we can start with accountability.
-Actually, this is nothing more than dividing employees into duos with the assignment to call each other a few times a week.
+Actually, this is nothing more than dividing employees into duo's with the assignment to call each other a few times a week.
 They test and question each other about the progress of the learning objectives.
 Has your colleague done his or her utmost to get started with the learning goal by showing (or not) the behaviors?
-At first, this feels a bit awkward and people are sometimes skeptical about it.
-But it's a very nice stick behind the door, because a colleague loves you accountable on your intention to learn and thereby helps you move forward.
+At first, this feels a bit awkward and people are sometimes sceptical about it.
+But it's a very nice stick behind the door, because a colleague holds you accountable on your intention to learn and thereby helps you move forward.

 Dolf L'Ortye explains: “In this context, by behavior, we mean tangible, visible and audible behavior for another person.
 One example is that you intend to listen better.
 A concrete behavior shown under that learning goal could then be: my colleagues hear me start each meeting with an open question.”